If you master SEO content writing you’ve secured a money-printing machine.

 Unlike in the past when you could win with keyword-stuffed rubbish, the content bar is very high these days.
 SEO content writing has become sophisticated so you’ve got to bring your A-game to win both in B2B and B2C.

 While the competition is stiff, the results are well worth it.
 You can reap the rewards of investing in SEO copywriting for years.
-Below are the performance numbers for a post I wrote for Smart Blogger in 2019.
+Below are the performance numbers for a post I wrote for Smart Blogger back in 2019.

 As you can see, it still gets over 2.6k visitors per month three years later.
 According to Ahrefs, this traffic is worth $2k per month.
 Even if I’d charged them $2k for writing the post it would have been a steal for them because they’ve multiplied the money many times over and then some.